 The most practical and useful one, will be looking into an application support offering.
 No matter where the support offering comes from, ensure they have (1) proven and demonstrated knowledge of the many technical components of Agile PLM, combined with (2) a best practice knowledge of Agile PLM’s various different industry applications.

 Finding a state-of-the-art application support center hinges upon having consultant-level engineering staff who demonstrate mastery of every possible Agile use within an enterprise.
-The MyDomain Center of Excellence from Domain System, Inc., for example, is one such support center which was designed to specifically address any Agile-related challenge.
+The MyDomain Center of Excellence from Domain System, Inc., for example, is one such support center which was designed to specifically address any Agile-related implementation and upgrade services challenges.

 Going live with an Agile implementation represents a significant business investment which requires a certain allocation of time and experienced human capital to maintain its operability.
 As a company, you're going to begin meeting deadlines, reducing waste/rework, and inevitably take market share, as long as your system is in full swing.
 The value of Agile Product Lifecycle Management can be measured by how quickly and many times it pays for itself.